 Spend 5-6 minutes working on a Downward Dog Handstand Push-up Aim for sets of 2-4 reps in a set At the top of the downward dog position, slowly lower the top of your head to the ground, then with control push back into the top position.
 Focus on keeping your elbows in, see if you can be “stacked” with hips over shoulders over hands.
 The above exercise aims to focus on correct “stacking” in a HSPU – hips over shoulders, over hands.
 We are also aiming to further develop confidence in lowering to the head and being able to do so in a controlled manner.

 Accumulate 8 to 10 wall walks If these are too challenging for your current ability, only walk your hands as close to the wall as feels safe.
 Wall walks will test your midline and shoulder stability, keep elbows as locked as possible throughout the movement.
 We are aiming to continue strengthening that handstand position.
 Try to avoid "wobbling" side to side as you scale the wall.

-4 sets of 5: Barbell floor press with challenging weight, rest 10 seconds Then 20 banded pull-aparts with moderate strength band Rest 2 minutes between sets For the press, we are doing the exact same thing as a bench press just from the ground, with a regular grip.
+4 sets of 5: Barbell Narrow Grip Floor Press with challenging weight, rest 10 seconds Then 20 banded pull-aparts with moderate strength band Rest 2 minutes between sets For the press, we are doing the exact same thing as a bench press just from the ground, with a regular grip.
 The aim is to further develop our pressing strength.
 Balance out this pressing and tightening of the chest through an opposing pulling movement.

 Run a 6 minute clock Headstand tripod hold (abmat under head, use wall for support), aim to hold for 10-15seconds on each attempt The above exercise aims to focus on the bottom position of a kipping HSPU.
 Getting comfortable in that inverted position in key while developing balance in the “hole.”